rodrigo617/aprendizaje/README.md

 In this lab, I review the use of hooks and the handling of forms.
 I worked creating components.
 Finally I optimized the application to make it renders at form level

+## google_speech_synthesis
+> javaScript

+In this laboratory use the Google speech synthesis API to read the entered text

 ## hook-1
 >react